Fishing Outlook & Conditions

 Yellow Dog Flyfishing's Tip of the Week

 Nymphing with large stonefly nymphs and worms has been the best way to catch fish with the slightly off color water.
 Perdigons have worked well too.
-Maybe try a skwala dry with a dropper.
+Keep an eye out for rising fish as the spring hatches take flight.

 Directions open in app